 Keystrokes Comments

-EXIT use the (A) and (V) From the SOLVE menu until you're pointing to the CARP formula, then
+use the † and ɨ From the SOLVE menu until you're pointing to the CARP formula, then

 EDIT to prepare to edit.

-(seven times) Move over to the 1.1.
+Move over to the 1.1 .

-DEL Delete the second 1.
+DEL Delete the second ${f l}$.

+INSINS 05 Make room for and key

-05 Key in the digits 05.
+in the digits 05.

-(INPUT) CALC Now verify its validity.
+CALC Now verify its validity.